-All pay documents will be certified in manuscript, electronically via HR21by or by email by an approved authorised signatory on behalf of the appropriate Head of Service.
+All pay documents will be certified in manuscript, electronically via HR21 or by email by an approved authorised signatory on behalf of the appropriate Head of Service.
 Signature stamps will not be used for this purpose.

 Details of Officers authorised to certify such documents (name, designation and email address) will be sent to the Head of People & ICT by Heads of Service.
 The relevant Head of Service will be responsible for advising any changes.
 Where a Service is responsible for its own information processing, the names of officers authorised to certify pay documents will be provided to the appropriate input staff.
+In addition, an annual review of such authorisations will be carried out by each Service to ensure that the list of names submitted to the Head of People and ICT is complete and up to date.